-Looking for something new in the New Year?
+Looking for something new?
 Look no further.
-This quiche has body and, just as important, an amazing combination of flavors that pair with most anything you add to your picnic basket.
+This quiche has body and, just as important, an amazing combination of flavors that pair with almost anything you add to your table or picnic basket.

 Gruyère is a hard yellow cheese named after the town of Gruyères in Switzerland.
 It is sweet but slightly salty, with a flavor that varies widely with age.
 It is often described as creamy and nutty when young, becoming with age more assertive, earthy and complex.
 This recipe takes advantage of aging.
 The flavor and texture of my whole wheat crust adds yet another dimension of flavor that will make you yodel with delight.

 1½ cups whole wheat flour

 1 cup plus 4 tablespoons butter